-Executive Sessions of Non-employee Directors
+Executive Sessions of Independent Directors

-The non-employee directors meet privately in executive sessions to review the performance of the CEO and the effectiveness of the Board meetings.
-The non-employee directors also meet as necessary, but at least twice a year, in executive session to consider such matters as they deem appropriate without management being present.
+The independent directors meet privately in executive sessions to review the performance of the CEO and the effectiveness of the Board meetings.
+The independent directors also meet as necessary, but at least four times a year, in executive session to consider such matters as they deem appropriate without management or affiliated directors being present.
+The independent Chairman or Lead Director, as the case may be, will preside at the executive sessions.